snowplow/snowplowanalytics.com/_posts/2019-02-20-w3w-api-request-enrichment-tutorial/index.md

 We will get the latitude and longitude data from the enriched event POJO.
 You will have to sign up with what3words for an API key.

-Additionally, there are come optional requirements, some of which affect the format of the response.
+Additionally, there are some optional requirements, some of which affect the format of the response.
 The enrichment assumes that the API returns a JSON, so we need to ensure that we set these appropriately.
 We should set `format=json` and not use the `callback` parameter.

 It's up to you if you want to use the `full` or `terse` display option.
 The schemas in this tutorial assume we're using `display=full`.